LeoH10462/Sephora/README.md

 ### Conclusion for Model 2

-Model 2, a Decision Tree Regressor, demonstrated strong performance in predicting the target variable with minimal overfitting and a small gap between training and testing errors:
+Model 2, a Decision Tree Regressor, demonstrated strong performance in predicting the target variable with no overfitting and a small gap between training and testing errors:
+Regressor, demonstrated strong performance in predicting the target variable with minimal overfitting and a small gap between training and testing errors:

 - **Performance Metrics**: